oshied/directord/docs/index.md

 suited for single system environments which can gain the benifits of a simple, fast, stable, and unique deployment engine.

+> Direct your deployment instead of being driven insane by elements, ingredients, and attestations.

 ## First Principles

 * Director uses well defined interfaces with clear documentation and